 Electricity

 Repair category 2

-Notes The electrical installation appears dated including older sockets and switches.
-A fusebox is in place.
+Notes The electrical installation appears to be of a mixed age, some older components remain in place.
 An NICEIC/SELECT registered electrician can be engaged to examine the system and implement all necessary upgrading works.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

-Ø Gas
+Gas

-Repair category -
+Repair category 1

-Notes Not applicable.
+Notes No significant defects evident.